Yggdra Union: Characters

 The Empire contains many characters, too, starting with the twenty-year-old Bronquian Emperor, Gulcasa.
 A descendant of Brongaa, and seeker of his resurrection, Gulcasa took the Empire in a violent coup d'état, and immediately began conquering neighboring countries.
 Despite his violence, he has full support of the Bronquian people.
 His direct subordinates, the eighteen-year-old Twin Valkyries Aegina Eine Artwaltz and Luciana Rune Artwaltz, apparently of Royal lineage, make constant attempts on the Royal Army, Yggdra in particular.
 Leon is the first introduced of the five Dragon Generals, twenty-two-year-old brother to Elena, he is called the Black Knight for his excessively wanton violence and cruelty.
 Emilia, a Dragon General titled the Scarlet Princess, is half-sister to Gulcasa through a shared father.
 She abhors being labeled a child, and will do anything to defend Bronquia.
 Baldus, the Dragon General known as the God of War, is an older, wiser, yet extremely powerful warrior of Ishnad.
 The last of the Dragon Generals is Nessiah, the Imperial Army's war strategist, truthfully a Fallen Angel igniting wars to enrich the Gran Centurio with which to take revenge on the Gods.
 Eudy, the twenty-eight-year-old Court Magician, is another high ranking general in the Imperial army, and the cause of many cannon woes.

 The game features many more characters, both enemy and otherwise that further delineate the story and lengthen the quest.
-The PSP version added a few new characters, including an elderly man named Bly, a woman named Mistel, and an angelic figure referred to simply as #367.
+The PSP version added a few new characters, including an elderly man named Bly, a woman named Mistel, a woman named Pamela, and an angelic figure referred to simply as #367.
 The PSP version added also full voice acting.